 After resurrecting the show for one final season after it was cancelled at NBC, Netflix will air Part 2 of the final season of Manifest this year.
-The first 10 episodes dropped in November 2022, and the final 10 episodes of the mystery thriller series will air at some point in 2023 – a date for the conclusion has not yet been confirmed.
+The first 10 episodes dropped in November 2022, and the final 10 episodes of the mystery thriller series dropped in June 2023.

 Riverdale is not actually a Netflix series, but seeing as Netflix distributes the show to international audiences after it's aired on The CW in the U.S., it still counts.
 Riverdale will air its seventh and final (!) season in 2023.
 It'll premiere on The CW at some point in Spring 2023 (or mid-season), and then later drop weekly episodes on Netflix for international viewers to watch as usual.
 It's unclear how many episodes season 7 will contain, but it's likely that the final episode of the long-running series will air in 2023.